sueszli/julia.py/docs/markdown-report/report.md

     1100   24           0.654567    20.5021     1.19713
     1100   32           0.564249    23.7838     1.04156

-: Runtime and speed-up of parallel Julia set generator for $c_s$ case.
 :::

 Keep in mind that while the speed-up was calculated using $p=1$ as the